 Should I Just Ignore Swift Credit Services

-You should not ignore calls or letters sent by this debt collection firm.
-If their letters go unanswered for long enough, they may send agents to your home, which can be an intimidating experience.
+You should not ignore the correspondence sent by this debt collection company.
+If their letters go unanswered for long enough, they may send someone to your home, which can be an intimidating experience.

 Here’s a case study from FlickyHecky: